-The first step toward your new life takes less than a minute to complete.
-Simply submit your desired appointment date and time using the secure online calendar, and you will receive an email confirmation within 24 hours of your request.
+Simply select your desired appointment date and time using the secure online calendar, and you will instantly receive an email confirmation.

 Your medications are ordered electronically to the pharmacy of your choice.
 Pick them up whenever you are ready.

 You will be given enough medication to last until your next appointment, usually a 30 day supply, depending on how often you use the medication.
 You must attend an appointment to receive additional refills.
 You can read more about the refill policy.

 Your first follow up is typically 2-4 weeks after the initial appointment.
 During your follow up appointments, you will discuss:

 - Medication response, including drinking log

 - Questions/concerns you might have about your treatment

 Duration: 15 minutes

 There is a small risk of hepatic injury when using Naltrexone, although the risk is much lower than the damage caused by alcohol.
 You can have blood work at your local doctor, your local laboratory, or by ordering them online.
 It is recommended that you do this prior to your appointment, so that you can begin your medication as soon as possible.
 However, you can choose to wait until your appointment to discuss this with your provider.